Gazza1996/Gesture-Based-UI/README.md

 ## Terminal Commands

 - Alright after you have everthing installed you need to do the following to get it up and running.
-You need to clone it down from github to your desktop and click into the file you just downloaded. when in the file right click in it and open terminal but select as root terminal not the standered terminal.
+- You need to clone it down from github to your desktop and click into the file you just downloaded. when in the file right click in it and open terminal but select as root terminal not the standard terminal.
-And run ``` leapd ``` as showing below.
+And run ``` leapd ``` as shown below.

 <img src="https://github.com/Gazza1996/Gesture-Based-UI/blob/master/ScreenS/Screenshot2.png">

-- Next you need to open a second terminal in the same file and run the follwing command,  ``` LeapControlPanel ``` as showing below.
+- Next you need to open a second terminal in the same file and run the follwing command,  ``` LeapControlPanel ``` as shown below.

 <img src="https://github.com/Gazza1996/Gesture-Based-UI/blob/master/ScreenS/Screenshot3.png">